cepdnaclk/e16-4yp-an-artificial-intelligence-inspired-zero-trust-model-in-decentralized-edge-environment/docs/README.md

 ## Experiment Setup and Implementation

 This project used the UNSW NB15 dataset for training our Machine Learning models which are publicly available on https://research.unsw.edu.au/projects/unsw-nb15-dataset .
-This dataset was collected using a test bed set up as shown in the following figure.
+This dataset was collected using a test bed set up as shown in Figure 2.

 <p align="center">
   <img src="./images/2.jpg" alt = "Figure 2">